rajkunamaneni/TrafficDetector/README.md

 The flags -A console -q -c /etc/snort/snort.conf -i eth0 are required to run Snort in packet logging mode.
 The -l flag specifies the directory to save the packets to.
 The directory must exist before running Snort.
 The directory will be created if it does not exist. -A flag specifies the output mode. -q flag specifies quiet mode. -c flag specifies the configuration file. /etc/snort/snort.conf is the default configuration file. -i flag specifies the network interface. eth0 is the default network interface.

 This will save the packets to the snortlog directory in your home directory.
 Make sure to use the correct file path for your system.

+But for the purpose of this project you can just use run the file run_snort_silent.sh, and this will start the SNORT as a background process.

+After this you can run the attack simulation files and SNORT will show a log that attack has been indetified.

 ### `Wireshark/Tshark`